 Entering the unchartered sections of the Paris Catacombs is extremely dangerous.
 The vast network of tunnels is unmapped, maze-like, lightless, flooded and cold.
 Danger of becoming disoriented or lost is high and an entrance used for access is left vulnerable to sealing whilst inside the Catacombs, leaving visitors open to a chance of being trapped underground.
 For a select few known as Cataphiles, the rush and adventure of entering these forbidden chambers has become an obsession.

 In 2010, a Cataphile was exploring deep chambers of the underground system and came across a discarded handheld video camera.
 He took the camera and passed it onto a filmmaker after discovering recorded footage on the tape within.
 Whilst the origin and legitimacy of the footage is unknown and questioned, what was recorded on the tape is truly disturbing.
 The tape shows a solo man wandering through and exploring what appears to be very deep caverns within the Catacombs.
 Suddenly, the man becomes spooked by something unknown, drops his camera to the floor and is seen running off into complete darkness.
 The camera continues to roll until the tape runs out.
 No one is quite sure what happened to this man.
 The tape may have been a hoax but some believe that the man was driven to insanity after being lost in the tunnels and surely died down there.
 Others believe he found the Gates of Hell and crossed over.
-You can watch some of this footage or check out a Hollywood adaption based on this very story in the film As Above, So Below.

 Whether this footage is real or not, actual cases of people being lost within the confines of the Catacombs have been documented.
 The terrifying story of two young teenagers who spent three days in the Catacomb’s complete darkness before being found and saved by search dogs is one example.
 There’s a real possibility for explorers to become lost in the Catacomb’s darkness, never to re-surface.